 The Frederick Houk Borsch Associate Professor of Anglican Studies, Pastoral Care & Theology

 The Rev. Dr. Charles L. Howard

 Adjunct Professor Black Church Studies

 Church & Society

 For more information about Anglican Studies at United Lutheran Seminary at Philadelphia contact the Director of Anglican Studies:

-Director of Anglican Studies
+Assistant Professor of Biblical Studies and Director of Anglican Studies

 United Lutheran Seminary (Philadelphia Campus)